Loginistaken/Short-Story/The-First-Laugh.md

 Page 3 — The Dying City

 The streets of his home city in shambles, gone silent now except for the occasional shrill cackle of a at random laugh a bum must have read the graffiti and vented aloud in disbelief something had crossed his mind, Albert woundered what on Earth the crackle could have been as response to?, Albert knew the urge to investigate things would be the end of him.
 In the beginning he used his intuition to converse the intial contagion at point zero, with Mia his girlfriend at the time, they had stayed away from the news long enough to see ground zero the epicenter and the broadcaster did a professonal job keeping it serious as they prounced the Doctor of the notourious instiution deceased no one thought it was one funny by this piont, but now the virus was mutating it seemed if anyone laughed at anything they died.
-As a comedian Albert despised how it killed his sense of humor, the thrill that tickled him to want chime in, so he kept a straight face and did so anyway, "I hated the recording of the asylums crackles" Mia gasps her since of humor wasn't dead she could only but sympathize, thats how Albert and Mia learned of how serious this neural virus was cause so many casulities drifting from what sounded from the side walk's diection (where Albert was) to the area near an abandoned building.
+As a comedian Albert despised how it killed his sense of humor, the thrill inside that tickled him to want chime in, so he kept a straight face and did so anyway, "I hated the recording of the asylums crackles" Mia gasps her since of humor wasn't dead she could only but sympathize, thats how Albert and Mia learned of how serious this neural virus was cause so many casulities drifting from what sounded from the side walk's diection (where Albert was) to the area near an abandoned building.

 Graffiti read:
 "Don't Go Bananas!"
 “LAUGH OR DIE.”
 “HAPPINESS IS CONTAGIOUS.”

-Albert and his team — four soldiers and one data analyst named Mia — moved through the wreckage with respirators and neural filters.
+Albert and his team — of four survivors  and the data analyst named Mia, Albert's off and on girlfriend— moved through the wreckage with respirators and neural filters.
 The devices scrambled auditory signals, preventing the virus from hijacking the brain’s humor centers.
 Mia kept her neural scrambler on whenever Albert was near they'd been together sense Albert's comedian days and she didn't trust him.They passed a group of bodies — mouths stretched wide, frozen in rigor-mortis laughter.Albert muttered, “Un-funny.”Mia glanced at him.
 “You always say that.”
 “That’s because it always is.”

 Page 4 — The Comrades

 Mia was bright — too bright, Albert thought — still hopeful, still cracking dry jokes to survive the tension.
 It seemed there were only a few remaining amongst a disappearing population when Albert and Mia found Bob in the ruins he didn't seem happy.
 They'd followed the cannon fire and angry shouting to Bob, it took a while to distinguish how many people were involved in the standoff and what was going on, after along silence they had presumed it was only Bob.
-He was irritable thats how he had made it this far, in survival of the fittest Bob, he probaly hadn't realized there was a virus nor had he laughed.
+He was irritable thats how he had made it this far, in survival of the fittest Bob, he probaly hadn't realized there was a virus nor had he laughed since the the outbreak started.
 Through and through Bob believed fear was weakness,it was hard to persuade him  laughter was death.
+Mia and Albert discussed behind Bob's back, Albert states "do you think he nuetralizes your fear of dying" Mia replies "as in he's as much of a threat as the plague?"
 Torres and Vik, the twins, once DJs, now technicians who treated silence like religion.
 And Albert, their reluctant prophet of irony, a man allergic to joy in a world where joy killed.
 They were searching for the origin post — the first file uploaded before the networks crashed.